 Although you should be confident in your abilities and qualifications as a fitness trainer, all interviews require practice beforehand.
 It isn't enough to come to the table with one exercise regimen and a few buzzwords about supplements.
 Now’s the time to give some serious thought to the interview questions you might be asked and how you would answer them, and the specific ways that you as a fitness trainer will handle them, as you are in many ways directly responsible for another person's physical health.

-You should also learn as much as you can about your potential employer so that you have “talking points” that will demonstrate your enthusiasm for their organization.
 Research the employer's standing in the fitness community, talk to professionals who have first-hand knowledge about the company, and then run through at least three to four practice runs for your upcoming interview.
 You should practice both in front of a mirror and, if possible, in front of a friend who has agreed to play the role of your “interviewer.”
 It is important to dress appropriately, which can be said for any interview, but is especially to a fitness trainer, as you need to appear in a way that is both professional and highlights your commitment to fitness.

-The goal is to be able to interview in a confident, but not cocky, manner that demonstrates your level of comfort and suitability for the role.
+The goal is to be able to interview in a confident manner that demonstrates your level of comfort and suitability for the role.
 Use this list of commonly asked fitness trainer interview questions as you prepare for showcasing your skills and qualifications.

 - Why did you decide to become a fitness trainer?